 Got too many 1099-DIV forms to send out?

-Use our "Bulk Upload" using Excel/CSV to create 1099-DIVs in minutes.
-You can download our Excel template or use your own customized template to create 1099-DIVs.
+Use our "Bulk Upload" feature to upload an Excel/CSV file to create 1099-DIV forms in minutes.
+You can download our Excel template or use your own customized template for this.

 Penalties for failing to file Form 1099-DIV